Masabeca/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This CodeBook that describes the variables, the data, and any transformations or work that was performed to clean up the source data to create a tidy dataset as per requirements of course project.
 ________________________________________
-##Information about Source Data Experment
+##Information about Source Data Experiment
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial